Sgsouham/ColourizationGAN/README.md

 ### Results and Important links

-Results of their paper and every minute detail can be found in [in this link](https://github.com/pvitoria/ChromaGAN)
+Results of their paper and every minute detail can be found in [pvitoria repo](https://github.com/pvitoria/ChromaGAN)

+The result of this repository are given below

+[]